laffan/psd-to-phaser/generator/README.md

 - [Pillow (PIL)](https://pillow.readthedocs.io/en/stable/)
 - [pypng](https://pypi.org/project/pypng/)

-You can install them using pip:
+You can install them using the following pip command:

 ```bash
 pip install psd-tools Pillow pypng
 ```

-For the optional PNG optimization, you'll need to install:
+For the PNG optimization, you'll also need to install:

 - [pngquant](https://pngquant.org)

-Can typically be installed using a package manager (e.g., apt, brew).
+(Can typically be installed using a package manager like brew).

 ## Configuration